-Zone Objectives F Setting Permissible dwelling types R3 Medium Density Residential To provide for the housing needs of the community within a medium density residential environment To provide a variety of housing types within a medium density residential environment To enable other land uses that provide facilities or services to meet the day to day needs of residents To provide for a wide range of housing choices in close proximity to commercial centres, transport hubs and routes To enable development for purposes other than residential only if that development is compatible with the character and scale of the living area To minimise overshadowing and ensure a desired level of solar access to all properties.
+PARTOCION Zone Objectives Setting Permissible dwelling types R3 Medium Density Residential To provide for the housing needs of the community within a medium density residential environment To provide a variety of housing types within a medium density residential environment To enable other land uses that provide facilities or services to meet the day to day needs of residents To provide for a wide range of housing choices in close proximity to commercial centres, transport hubs and routes To enable development for purposes other than residential only if that development is compatible with the character and scale of the living area To minimise overshadowing and ensure a desired level of solar access to all properties.
 Primarily located between high density and low density zones around urban and local centres.
-Attached dwellings Boarding houses Dual occupancies Dwelling houses Exhibition homes Fxhibition villages Group homes Multi dwelling housing Semi-detached dwellings Seniors housing Shop top housing Secondary dwellings Seniors housing R4 High Density Residential To provide for the housing needs of the community within a high density residential environment To provide a variety of housing types within a high density residential environment To enable other land uses that provide facilities or services to meet the day to day needs of residents To encourage high density residential development in dose proximity to centres and public transport hubs To maximise redevelopment and infill opportunities for high density housing within walking distance of centres scale of the living area To enable of the living area To minimise overshadowing and ensure a desired level of solar access to all properties.
+Attached dwellings Boarding houses Dual occupancies Dwelling houses Exhibition homes Exhibition villages Group homes Multi dwelling housing Semi-detached dwellings Seniors housing Shop top housing Secondary dwellings Secondary dwellings R4 High Density Residential To provide for the housing needs of the community within a high density residential environment To provide a variety of housing types within a high density residential environment To enable other land uses that provide facilities or services to meet the day to day needs of residents To encourage high density residential development in close proximity to centres and public transport hubs To maximise redevelopment and infill opportunities for high density housing within walking distance of centres To enable development for purposes other than residential only if that development is compatible with the character and scale of the living area To minimise overshadowing and ensure a desired level of solar access to all properties.
 Campbelltown, Macarthur, Ingleburn and Glenfield town centres Boarding houses Exhibition homes Exhibition villages Residential flat buildings Serviced apartments Shop top housing Secondary dwellings Seniors housing R5 Large Lot Residential To provide residential housing in a rural setting while preserving, and minimising impacts on, environmentally sensitive locations and scenic quality To ensure that large residential lots do not hinder the proper and orderly development of urban areas in the future To ensure that development in the area does not unreasonably increase the demand for public services or public facilities To minimise conflict between land uses within this zone and land uses within adjoining zones To enable development for certain purposes other than residential only if that development is compatible with the character and scale of the living area To minimise overshadowing and ensure a desired level of solar access to all properties.
 Small areas of Menangle Park and Glenfield Dual occupancies (attached) Dwelling houses Exhibition homes Exhibition villages Secondary dwellings